All Episodes

 This is a sick world, at least here.

-All right, uh 1-800-282-2882.
+All right, 1-800-282-2882.

-John McCain will not be president of the United States.
+John McCain will not be President of the United States.

 This is the final nail in that coffin.

-Uh Lindsey Graham, who expected no opposition in his upcoming race in 2008, I believe he's up in 08, correct me if I'm wrong out there in uh in South Carolina, tell me if I'm wrong.
+Lindsey Graham, who expected no opposition in his upcoming race in 08, I believe he's up in 08.

-Until, now get this, this is this is actually what happened when they were they were doing all that um uh amendment stuff, uh the um amendment came up about um uh South Carolina, the other South Carolina uh Senator Jim DeMint had an amendment to require illegal aliens to pay for health insurance coverage in order to qualify for residency.
+The amendment came up about South Carolina, the other South Carolina Senator, Jim DeMint, had an amendment to require illegal aliens to pay for health insurance coverage in order to qualify for residency.

-And Demon said, well, wait a minute, you know, if they apply and they're legally in the country, then all of a sudden this cascade of social services comes down, which we all then have to pay for.
+You know, if they apply and they're legally in the country, then all of a sudden this cascade of social services comes down, which we all then have to pay for.

 So how to vote on Senator Jim DeMint's amendment?

-Well, it turns out that in a conference Wednesday, Mr. Graham, Lindsey Graham, the other South Carolina Senator, Mr. McCain from Arizona, met with Mr. Ted Kennedy to get his guidance on how to vote on that amendment.
+Well, it turns out that in a conference Wednesday, Mr. Graham, Lindsey Graham, the other South Carolina senator, Mr. McCain from Arizona, met with Mr. Ted Kennedy to get his guidance on how to vote on that amendment.

 John McCain and Lindsey Graham went to Ted Kennedy to find out how to vote, says the Washington Times this morning.